Naval Base Melbourne: History

 With the loss of Naval Base Manila in 1941, the US Navy and United States Army need a safe South West Pacific port to stage a reply to Empire of Japan advances.
 Northern Australia ports were within reach of Japan long-range bombers.
 Bombing of Darwin on 19 February 1942, demonstrated a more southern port was needed.
 Melbourne, in southern Australia, was far away from any current or future attacks.
 The existing port facilities at Melbourne were large enough to support the staging of future action.
 Local civilians were hired to help in the unloading and loading of US Navy and US Army ships.
-Japan planned an invasion of Australia, but after the losses at the Battle of the Coral Sea Japan canceled these plans.
 The SS President Coolidge and SS Mariposa arrived at Melbourne on 1 February 1942 with supplies and munitions for the base and Australia.
 The ship also had troops and crafted P-40.
 The crew's leaders were sometimes called the "Remember Pearl Harbor" (RPH) Group or RPH staff.
 Other ships that were heading to now captured or in danger Pacific ports arrived at Melbourne.
 Melbourne became a staging place for 1942 convoys.
 On 16 July 1942 the SS Matsonia arrived at Melbourne with troops, most camped at Camp Murphy.
 The Melbourne Cricket Ground was used to house the staging of American and Australian troops, called Camp Murphy.
 The USS West Point (AP-23) arrived 4 September 1942 with more troops for Camp Murphy.
 US Army set up a camp at Victoria Barracks, Melbourne.
 MacArthur set up his HQ at first in the Hotel Australia.
 After the Battle of the Coral Sea, in May 1942, and the Battle of Midway in June 1942, the US Navy and Army later moved its Headquarters to Naval Base Brisbane in July 1942.
 Melbourne also became a rest and recuperation spot for US troops after Pacific War battles.
-The 1st Marine Division, 865 Officers and 17,335 men, rested at Melbourne after the Battle of guadalcanal arriving on 12 January 1943 on the USS West Point (AP-23), protected by the USS Bagley (DD-386).
+The 1st Marine Division, 865 Officers and 17,335 men, rested at Melbourne after the Battle of Guadalcanal arriving on 12 January 1943 on the USS West Point (AP-23), protected by the USS Bagley (DD-386).
 Rest camps were Camp Robinson, Camp Murphy, Convalescent Camp Pell, Camp Balcombe, Mount Martha, and at Ballarat.
 Naval Base Melbourne was closed after the war.